Hersheypark Halloween | What to Expect in 2025

 hersheypark in the dark event.

-Hersheypark Halloween Details
+Kid Friendly Hersheypark Halloween

 When you visit expect to walk a lot!
 There are treat stops at Hershey Chocolate World, Hersheypark, and ZooAmerica.
 Each place is unique and worth spending your time.